ShaunCurtis/Blazr.Clean/Data.md

 }
 ```

-It has a new unique ID field labelled with the [Key] attribute to make it database compatible.
+It has a new unique ID field labelled with the [Key] attribute for database compatibility: the database needs a unique field to identify records.

 ### Collections

-Collections present a few issues that are not often considered when designing an application.
-They only come to light at a later stage.
-In this application we:
+The application code:
-1. Never retrieve unconstrained collections.
+1. Never retrieves unconstrained collections.
 All methods that retrieve lists that can grow require a `ListOptions` object argument that constrains the number of records retrieved.
-2. Return `IEnumerable<T>` collections for normal query methods.
+2. Returns `IEnumerable<T>` collections for normal query methods.

 The `ListOptions` class looks like this: